jundalisay/spblist/content/en/research/socrates/timaeus/chapter-02.md

 <!-- Then as to wisdom, do you observe how  -->

 Our law from the very start studied the whole order of things.

 It extended even to prophecy and medicine which gives health, out of these divine elements deriving what was needful for human life, and adding every sort of knowledge which was akin to them.

 All this order and arrangement the goddess first imparted to you when establishing your city.

-She chose the spot of earth in which you were born because she saw that the happy temperament of the seasons in that land would produce the wisest of men.
+She chose that location because she saw that the happy temperament of the seasons in that land would produce the wisest of men.

 The goddess was a lover both of war and of wisdom.

 She selected and first of all settled that spot which was the most likely to produce men likest herself.

-There you dwelt, having such laws as these and still better ones, and excelled all mankind in all virtue, as became the children and disciples of the gods.
+There you dwelt, having such laws as these and still better ones.
+You excelled all mankind in all virtue, as became the children and disciples of the gods.

 Many great and wonderful deeds are recorded of your state in our histories.
 But one of them exceeds all the rest in greatness and valour.

 ## The Atlanteans

 These histories tell of a mighty power which, unprovoked, made an expedition against the whole of Europe and Asia, and to which your city put an end.
-- This power came forth out of the Atlantic Ocean, for in those days the Atlantic was navigable.
+- This power came forth out of the Atlantic Ocean, for in those days the Atlantic was navigable.*
 - There was an island in front of the straits which you call the Pillars of Heracles.
 - That island was larger than Libya and Asia put together.
 It was the way to other islands.
   - From those islands, you could pass to the whole of the opposite continent which surrounded the true ocean [Pacific Ocean].

+{{< n n="The sea level was lower because the North Atlantic ice was still large" >}}

 This sea within the Straits of Heracles is only a harbour, having a narrow entrance [Mediterranean Sea].